AGROunia: Goals

-AGROunia's goal is to try to influence the government through protests, so that their demands, which are aimed at helping farmers, are passed.
+AGROunia's goal is to try to influence the government to pass their agrarian policies through protests.
 The organization is in favor of defending the domestic market and family farms.
 In addition, it wants Polish farmers to provide the country with food security and healthy food.
 Michał Kołodziejczak believes that it is important to take over the agricultural self-government - according to him, agricultural chambers are expensive and do not cause adequate development in agriculture, therefore they should be replaced by independent structures of farmers exerting an influence on the rulers.
 The farmers associated with the organization support the determination of the required number of Polish products in supermarkets and demand strict compliance with the standards of labeling food with the flag of origin.
+AGROunia generally supports the European Union and opposes potential Polexit, but believes that some of its policies are harmful to farmers and wants to curb the influence of foreign capital on Polish industries.